autodesk-platform-services/aps-tutorial-postman/ModelDerivative_01/readme.md

 ![Beginner](https://img.shields.io/badge/Level-Beginner-green.svg)
 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-This folder contains a Postman Collection that contains the requests used in the Model Derivative Step-by-Step Tutorial [Translate a Source File](https://aps.autodesk.com/en/docs/model-derivative/v2/tutorials/translate-to-obj/), which is published on the APS developer portal.
+This folder contains a Postman Collection with the requests used in the [Translate a Source File walkthrough](https://aps.autodesk.com/en/docs/model-derivative/v2/tutorials/translate-to-obj/), which is published on the APS developer portal.

-In the Postman sidebar, requests are stored in folders that have the same name as the corresponding task in the tutorial on teh APS developer portal.
+In the Postman sidebar, requests are stored in folders that have the same name as the corresponding task in the walkthrough on the APS developer portal.

 ![APS developer portal menu to Postman](images/tutorial_1_aps_postman_menu_01.png "APS developer portal task to Postman mapping")

-Individual requests in Postman have been named such that the corresponding step in the tutorial (on the APS developer portal) can be figured out easily.
+Individual requests in Postman have been named such that the corresponding step in the walkthrough (on the APS developer portal) can be figured out easily.

 ![APS developer portal steps to Postman](images/tutorial_1_aps_postman_menu_02.png "APS developer portal task to Postman mapping")